dputhier/rtrainer/README.md

 # The rtrainer package

 This software is still in development.

 The rtrainer package aims at providing a set of tutorial for learning R.

+# Installation

+Currently use the following command:

+	  make install

+# Running the tutorials

 The tutorials can be found in `inst/tutorials/`.
+Only french versions are available at the moment.

 The list of available tutorials can be obtained using:

-    learnr::available_tutorials('tutoR')
+    library(learnr)
+    learnr::available_tutorials("rtrainer")
+    learnr::run_tutorial("03_indexations_des_vecteurs", "rtrainer")